AI's suggestion - looks good, right?

 What really sold me: their custom crawler is tuned specifically for technical documentation.
 When docs have those tabbed code examples (Python | Java | Node), Ref actually reads each tab separately.
 Ask for Python, get Python - not whatever tab happened to be visible when the crawler passed by.

-Why This Matters for NimbleTools Users
+Why This Matters for MCP Users

 Here’s why this combination works so well:

-• Ref returns structured data - Not just text dumps for your agent to parse
+2. Ref returns structured data - Not just text dumps for your agent to parse

 No partnership needed - just good tools that work well together.

-How to Use Ref Inside NimbleTools
+How to Deploy Ref with mpak

-Here’s the fun part - getting it all working in under 5 minutes.
+Here’s the fun part - getting it all working in under 2 minutes.

 Step 2: Get Your Ref API Key

-Step 3: Deploy Ref as an MCP Service
+Step 3: Run Ref

-You’ll get back raw, structured search results like this:
+When your agent queries Ref, you’ll get back raw, structured search results like this:

-overview: page='Amazon EC2 examples - Boto3 1.39.14 documentation' section='unable-to-save-cookie-preferences > amazon-ec2-examples'
+overview: page='Amazon EC2 examples - Boto3 1.39.14 documentation'

 url: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/ec2-examples.html#amazon-ec2-examples